grittins/Toronto-Housing-Market/README.md

 - Shivali Sahai @shivalisahai - shivali.sahai@gmail.com
 - Wayne Jin @jinwei1207 - waynejin0110@gmail.com

-## Project Overview: Predicting Toronto House Prices
+## Project Overview: Evolution Toronto House Prices
-Our project aims at predicting Toronto house prices.
-We've chosen that topic as our group was interested in making a market analysis and the house market does impact everyone.

-- **Presentation:**
-- **GitHub:** Our Github Team1_Project will include commits and branches from all team members.
+Our project aims at predicting Toronto house prices and with that; to consider the best timing to buy or sell a property.
+This question impacts every Torontonian in some way, regardless of their status or current employment situation.
+We chose to investigate this as we had been wondering how an average person could afford a house in Toronto in the current economy.
+The goal is therefore to predict average house prices while taking into account the type of houses (attached/detached/condo), the location, the timing, interest rates, inflation rate and recession period.
+This could by used by governments and policy makers looking for ways to balance the growth of house prices, but also by realtors, investors, or any individual interested in the Toronto housing market.

 - **Machine Learning Model:**
 <img width="358" alt="ML Decision Flow Chart" src="https://user-images.githubusercontent.com/104603046/192656877-cbfa1361-aaf9-42f6-a58b-85b0d71beeea.png">